 Research Project: Miniatuarised Fuel Cells made from Biomass

-Supervisors: Magda Titirici (Imperial)
+Supervisor: Magda Titirici (Imperial)

 Mengnan graduated from National University of Singapore (NUS) with B.Eng in Chemical Engineering and M.Sc in Chemistry.
 After that, she worked as a Research Engineer in Singapore before moving to the UK to work as a Research Associate in Lincoln.
 Her working experience was focused on knowledge transfer and collaboration between universities and industries.

 Research Project: Development of characterisation methods for aerospace failure investigation